RandomInsano/skullspace-infra/README.md

 ### A Desktop?

-It might be nice to have a desktop (we did actually install virt-manager which is a graphical way to manage virtual machines).
+It might be nice to have a desktop (we did actually install virt-manager in the last step which is a graphical way to manage virtual machines).
 If the OS install you have doesn't include one and you're on Ubuntu, you can run the "[desktop.yml](desktop.yml)" to install a minimal version of Mate on Ubuntu.
-Up to you.
+Up to you, but installing Windows without a GUI needs more work (open VNC ports)

 ```
 ansible-playbook -bKi hosts desktop.yml